 - Start broadly then limit thoughtfully.

-- You have to learn what is "out there," and how the information is organized before you can search effectively.
+- Before you can search effectively, you have to learn what's "out there" and how the information is organized.

 - Searching should begin by testing the waters, so start by searching broadly .

-- Start with just one or more search terms and then either add terms, or focus those terms (based on what you learn by looking at choice bibliographic records — see Rule #4) as you go.
+- Start with just one or two search terms.
+Then either add terms, or focus those terms (based on what you learn by looking at choice bibliographic records — see Rule #4) as you go.

 - Be sure to take advantage of limiting your searches to particular "fields" of information (subject, title, author, citation, abstract, etc.), to particular date ranges, information sources (particular journals), or formats (newspapers, trade journals, scholarly journals, fulltext, etc.) if the database allows.